 OSHA provided two types of training courses for hazardous the first is the course, second is the course, and the 24-hours HAZWOPER training course.
 An employee, who is getting the HAZWOPER training for the first time, needs to do a 40-hours training course.
 When a person did a 40-hours training course, he only needs to refresh his training course by attempting 8-hours courses every year.
 The 24-hour courses are only applicable for those who work part-time or have to respond to emergency cases.

-These training courses are designed and recommended by OSHA, and they all are certified courses.
+These training courses are designed and recommended by OSHA and are certified courses.
 The HAZWOPER training courses certification is valid for only one year, and each certificate is different according to the job requirement.
-As with other OSHA training courses, HAZWOPER training courses are available online, and an employee or employer can take the training according to their own time.
-These online courses are interactive, fully narrated, and every student will know how to comply with hazard management and hazardous waste regulations under OSHA standards.
+As with other OSHA training courses, HAZWOPER courses are available online, and employees or employers can take the training according to their own time.
+These online courses are interactive and fully narrated, and every student will know how to comply with hazard management and hazardous waste regulations under OSHA standards.

-Online training may meet some refresher training requirements, provided that it covers topics relevant to worker assigned duties.
-It must be supplemented by the opportunity to ask questions of a qualified trainer and by an assessment of the hands-on performance of work tasks, as OSHA stated.
+Online training may meet some refresher training requirements, provided that it covers topics relevant to worker-assigned duties.
+However, it must be supplemented by the opportunity to ask questions of a qualified trainer and by assessing the hands-on performance of work tasks, as OSHA stated.

 WHO NEED HAZWOPER TRAINING:

-One must understand that HAZWOPER training is not for every worker.
+One must understand that HAZWOPER training is only for some workers.
 This training is only for those workers who have to deal with materials and chemicals that can be uncontrollable if treated wrongly.
 That is why the keyword for HAZWOPER is uncontrolled.

-HAZWOPER design to reduce the risks of chemical exposure to workers employed in one of three specific activities:
+HAZWOPER is designed to reduce the risks of chemical exposure to workers employed in one of three specific activities:

 - Uncontrolled hazardous waste site operators

-Uncontrolled waste site operators are that person who must enter a site of chemical contamination to perform cleaning and remediation duties.
+Uncontrolled waste site operators must enter a site of chemical contamination to perform cleaning and remediation duties.
 Often, the chemical contaminant identity and concentration will be unknown initially.

 - Treatment, storage, and disposal facility (TSDF) personnel

-TSDF personnel is those workers employed at a controlled waste facility but who will receive waste from uncontrolled sites for treatment.
+TSDF personnel are workers employed at a controlled waste facility who will receive waste from uncontrolled sites for treatment.